 All concentrated ores are not easily reduced so concentrated ores must be converted into a form that is suitable for a reduction.
 Usually, sulfides and other ores are converted into oxides by following two processes. (i) Calcination (ii) Roasting

-(i) Calcination:- Calcination is the heating of the ores in absence of (O2).
+(i) Calcination:- Calcination is the heating of the ores in the absence of (O2).
 It is commonly done for oxy-ores like carbonate and sulfate.

 MCo2 heat⟶ Mo + Co2Â